stefcot/bar-chart/README.md

 ```
 This will build the project, sending all resources to the dist directory,
 then launch the local web-server and run the watch task for live reloading.

+#### About the project
+This project was supposed to be delivered developed in native Javascript
+without any library or framework.